BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/login.md

 layout: default
 images: []
 tags: [Login, Setup, Configuration, Windows, Mac, Linux, New_User]
-description: How to log on to Spiedie from your personal cmoputer using various operating systems.
+description: How to log on to Spiedie from your personal computer using various operating systems.
 ---

 ***